gabrielfgm/financial_history/paste_syllabi.md

     supplied a helpful introduction which you should also read.

 [^6]: This is a book on how to read financial coverage in 19th century
     newspapers written at the turn of the century.
-It's a useful guide to reading some of the other primary sources in the course.